sygmaprotocol/sygma-widget/README.md

 The Sygma Widget is a customizable frontend that leverages the `Sygma protocol` and can be integrated into any Dapp regardless of the framework used.
 More information can be found in our [docs](https://docs.buildwithsygma.com/)

 This repository is divided into two packages.
-The [Widget](./packages/widget/) package is a web component built using Lit framework that allows you to have a widget for the `Sygma` protocol project`.
+The [Widget](./packages/widget/) package is a web component built using Lit framework that allows you to have a widget for the `Sygma` protocol project.
 The [React](./packages/react/) package is a wrapper around the Lit Widget that allows developers to use this application inside react projects.

 ## Quick setup